Mintzberg's Management Roles

 The 10 roles are then divided up into three categories, as follows:

-Let's look at each of the ten roles in greater detail.
+Let's look at each of the ten managerial roles in greater detail.

-The roles in this category involve providing information and ideas.
+The managerial roles in this category involve providing information and ideas.

-The roles in this category involve processing information.
+The managerial roles in this category involve processing information.

-The roles in this category involve using information.
+The managerial roles in this category involve using information.

 You can use Mintzberg's 10 Management Roles model as a frame of reference when you're thinking about developing your own skills and knowledge.
 (This includes developing yourself in areas that you consciously or unconsciously shy away from.)